Short Term Rental Rules around Lake Tahoe

 STR's are still allowed in Incline Village Nevada (East Shore - Washoe County).
 Although if you're looking at a condo, most HOA's have restrictions on short term rentals.

 STR's are allowed in North Lake Tahoe and part of West Shore (in Placer County) but permit applications are subjected to a cap of 3,900 permits.
-There will be an unknown amount of waiting to obtain a permit.
+As of September 12th, 2022 the cap has not been reached yet and there are approximately 700 permits still available.
+You may still have time to buy a property in North Lake Tahoe this year and get a rental permit.

 STR's are allowed in Truckee CA (Nevada County), however they have 365-Day Waiting Period after a home sale before the new owner may register for a STR permit and a cap of 1,255 permits.